Top family-friendly restaurants and cafes in Athens

 For traditional Greek food prepared with local produce of authentic producers, head over to Tzitzikas kai Mermigas, in the central and most famous Mitropoleous street.
 Kids will love the fresh chips and parents will appreciate eating as the locals do.

 Another traditional Greek restaurant on Mitropoleous street is Thanassis on 82.
-An all-time favorite for both Athenians and tourists.
-Famous for its souvlaki and kebab, Thanassis is great for real Greek meat dishes.
+An all-time favorite for both Athenians and tourists, this is probably the best-known street food place in Athens.
+Famous for its souvlaki and kebab, Thanassis is also great for real Greek meat dishes.

 In Monastiraki, try one of the yummiest Greek frozen yogurts in Yogolicious.
 There’s a great choice of toppings and syrups.
 If you’re looking for a healthy snack, then frozen yogurt with fresh fruits and Greek spoon sweet or gliko tou koutaliou is the best choice.
 Your kids will love it and it’s healthy!